 - The Intermediate Duration MBS Composite includes all fixed income accounts, greater than $2 million, which contain exclusively federal agency mortgage-backed securities.

-- The accounts are benchmarked to the Barclays U.S. MBS Index and typically maintain duration between 2.5 and 5 years.
+- The accounts are benchmarked to the Bloomberg Barclays U.S. MBS Index and typically maintain duration between 2.5 and 5 years.

 - Duration of client portfolios is typically maintained +/- 1 year of the benchmark index and portfolio returns are generally expected to track the index closely.
 Cash is not held as a tactical allocation.
 No derivatives are used.

 The Bloomberg U.S. MBS Index contains exclusively agency mortgage-backed pass-through securities issued by Ginnie Mae (GNMA), Fannie Mae (FNMA), and Freddie Mac (FHLMC).
-Both DBF returns and index returns reflect the reinvestment of income and dividends but do not include management fees and transaction costs.
+Index returns reflect the reinvestment of income and dividends but do not include management fees and transaction costs.
 Indices are included for comparison purposes only.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.

 DB Fitzpatrick (DBF) is an independent investment management firm established in 1984 and is registered withthe U.S. Securities and Exchange Commission and the Idaho Department of Finance.
 Registration does not imply acertain level of skill or training.
 DBF manages a variety of equity, balanced, fixed income, and commercial mortgageassets for institutional and individual clients.